ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 ## Using the REST API, Libraries, and SDKs
 {: #sdk}
 Several new APIs have been introduced to the IBM COS SDKs to provide support for applications working with Immutable Object Storage.
+Select a language (HTTP, Java, Javascript, or Python) at the top of this page to view examples using the appropriate COS SDK.
+Note that all code examples assume the existence of a client object called `cos` that can call the different methods.
+For details on creating clients, see the specific SDK guides.

+All date values used to set retention periods are GMT.
+{:important}

 ### Add a protection configuration to an existing bucket